 3. Coin Collecting

-This might surprise you, but I think it’s likely that almost no one will still be using metal coins 10 years from now.
+This might surprise you, but I think it’s pretty likely that very few Americans will still be using metal coins 10 years from now.
 What do you think?
-If you agree, earning the Coin Collecting merit badge will be a great opportunity to capture a piece of history for yourself and your future children.
+If you agree, earning the Coin Collecting merit badge will be a great opportunity to capture a piece of history for yourself and your future children! 🙂

 Hardest Requirement: Coin Collecting is a bit more difficult than the previous two merit badges, and has 10 total requirements.
 Your hardest but most fun requirement will likely be requirement 9, where you’ll need to collect and identify different coins or banknotes.